pactus-project/pactus/docs/releasing.md

 6. **Create release PR**

 Create a new PR against the base branch.
-We use [GiyhUb CLI](https://github.com/cli/cli/) to create the PR, but you can create it manually.
+We use [GitHub CLI](https://github.com/cli/cli/) to create the PR, but you can create it manually.

 ```bash
 git checkout -b releasing_${CUR_VER}